vivekkrish/markerminer-webapp/README.md

  * Running on http://0.0.0.0:5000/
  * Restarting with reloader

-### The app has been productionized using Apache + mod_wsgi
-### One of the pre-requisites for this is the installation of the mod_wsgi Apache module
-### Run the ./setup.sh script to deploy the webapp in production mode
+### To deploy webapp in production mode, run the ./setup.sh script
 ```